 Rollover accidents are often the result of either a negligent automobile manufacturer or another person’s negligence.
 They can be devastating, leaving you with traumatic injuries, scarring, and pain and suffering, resulting in costly medical bills and lost time from work.
 Unfortunately, insurance companies are not always cooperative when filing claims.
 They may unfairly deny or delay claims to injured rollover accident victims or request unnecessary testing or paperwork.
 When this occurs, you need an experienced Miami rollover accident attorney on your side.
 Your attorney can fight aggressively to ensure that you receive the maximum compensation for your injuries, so that you can focus on your recovery.

 If you or someone you love has been injured in a rollover accident in Miami, Fort Lauderdale, Palm Beach, or anywhere in the State of Florida, you need an experienced Miami rollover accident lawyer on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 1-888-920-HURT or 305-949-2526 today to discuss your case.